 Living conditions in Europe - poverty and social exclusion

-This article is part of a set of statistical articles that forms Eurostat’s flagship publication, Living conditions in Europe - 2018 edition.
-Each article helps provide a comprehensive and up-to-date summary of living conditions in Europe, presenting some key results from the European Union’s (EU’s) statistics on income and living conditions (EU-SILC), which is conducted across EU Member States, EFTA and candidate countries.
-This is the second edition of the publication: it was initially released as a paper only publication in 2015 (cat. no. KS-DZ-14-001).
+This article is part of a set of statistical articles set of statistical articles that formed Eurostat’s flagship publication, Living conditions in Europe — 2018 edition .
+Each article helps provide a comprehensive and up-to-date summary of living conditions in Europe, presenting some key results from the European Union’s (EU’s) statistics on income and living conditions (EU-SILC) , which is conducted across EU Member States, EFTA and candidate countries .

 Inclusive growth is one of three priorities of the Europe 2020 strategy (the other two concern smart and sustainable growth).
-In 2010, when this strategy was officially adopted, the European Council decided to set a headline target for social inclusion in the EU, namely, to lift at least 20 million people out of poverty or social exclusion by 2020.
-Progress towards this target is monitored through Eurostat’s headline indicator for those ‘at risk of poverty or social exclusion’.
+The headline target for social inclusion in the EU is to lift at least 20 million people out of poverty or social exclusion by 2020.
+Progress towards this target is monitored through Eurostat’s indicator for those ’at risk of poverty or social exclusion’, abbreviated as AROPE.